ricktap/Qriteria/readme.md

 by a comma (,) or a pipe (|).
 The comma means **and** the pipe means **or**.
 Statements can be wrapped into parenthesis like in a mathematical function, to sort their execution sequence.

+## Todo

+- Write a more exhaustive documentation and maybe even a wiki
+- Write more tests